dibsy/pastehunter/README.md

 query = "site:pastebin.com intext:smtp.sendgrid.net"

+Also you can set the number of results you want by following instruction on line 45

-save the file and run
+finally save the file and run

 mkdir raw
 python3 app.py